 Posted: 28.
 Oct 2010

-Forget the cute mumbling trolls your grandfather told you about, with their porridge and rucksacks.
+Forget the cute trolls your grandfather told you about, with their porridge and mumbling riddles.
 Trolls are mean, vicious and lethal creatures, best kept within contained areas.
 Myths tells us they could be the unholy offspring between man and gnomes, or sad remnants of godly giants expelled from Valhalla.
 No matter what you believe, beware the woods at night, fear the cracking of rocks, and do not walk alone in the cold mountains.

 I had a hand in bringing a couple of these trolls to life, and was responsible for one of the major VFX-sequences in the film!
 Check out my Troll Hunter project page to read about it!